kryzii/WRITEUPS/2025/HTB/EASY/OPTIMUM/README.md

 type user.txt
 dbf90e554885c75f0111d970f1a95d18
 ```
-However, we are denied when trying to access Administrator.
-Meaning we required to escalate our privilege
+However, we required to escalate our privilege to system to access root flag.
 ```
 C:\Users\kostas\Desktop>cd ../..
 cd ../..